 CB radio installation for many people seems like a daunting task that can only be handled by a professional.
 This is largely due to the fact that, besides installing the radio onto your vehicle, there’s also tuning to be carried out.
-Through this short but detailed guide, I’ll take you the steps you should take to set up a CB radio on your vehicle.
+Through this short but detailed guide, I’ll take you the steps you should take to set up a CB radio on your vehicle like a pro.

 All CB radios function the same and within the 40 channels between 26.965MHz and 27.405MHz.
 Despite this, installing your CB radio needs to take into account a number of factors including size and design.
 Where you mount the portable CB radio should take into account factors such as: